Skip to main content

 - name: tty

-The name in this configuration is a reference to the device-labels defined in either system settings or site specification .
+The name in this configuration is a reference to the device-labels declared in either system settings or system resource profile.
 Please refer to the Device discovery tutorial for more information on configuring hardware devices.

 Note that all devices referenced by the device labels accessible by a tenant are available to it.
-It is not possible to disallow a device that has an allowed device label assigned to it.
+It is not possible to disallow a single device out of several devices referenced by the same allowed device label.

 A device may be requested in an application specification as follows: